 The Benefits of Spaying and Neutering Your Pet

-We recommend spaying and neutering all cats and dogs at some point in their lifetime.
+We recommend spaying and neutering all cats and dogs.
 It is estimated that up to 8 million cats and dogs are surrendered to shelters and rescues each year across the United States.
 Spaying and neutering your pets helps prevent pet homelessness.

 Sterilizing your pets may also result in better behavior.
 Most male cats and dogs will no longer have the desire to roam or fight other cats and dogs over a potential mate.
 They may be less aggressive as a result of the absence of the hormone testosterone.
 Female cats and dogs will no longer have heat cycles and be attractive to intact male dogs.

-To schedule your pet’s spay or neuter surgery, call us at 697-8581.
+To schedule your pet’s surgical procedure, call us at 210-697-8581.
 We perform routine and emergency surgeries during normal business hours during the week.